Astronomy on Hawaii

 Back to top

-‘Imiloa Astronomy Center is on 9 acres above the University of Hawaii Hilo campus.
-It has the only 3D planetarium in the world as well as a huge number of interactive displays about the universe, telescopes, and Hawaiian history related to the stars and navigation.
+‘Imiloa Astronomy Center is in Hilo on 9 acres above the University of Hawaii Hilo campus.
+It has the only 3D planetarium in the world as well as a huge number of interactive displays about the universe, Hawaii's telescope operations and discoveries, and Hawaiian history related to the stars and navigation. " 'Imiloa " is a Hawaiian word meaning seeker.

 'Imiloa Astronomy Center in Hilo